-Cryptorchidism affects about 3% of term infants and up to 30% of preterm infants Preterm Infants An infant born before 37 weeks gestation is considered preterm.
-Prematurity is defined by the gestational age at which infants are born.
-Previously, any infant weighing < 2.5 kg was termed... read more .
+Cryptorchidism affects about 3% of term infants and up to 30% of preterm infants Preterm Infants An infant born before 37 weeks of gestation is considered preterm.
+In 2021 in the United States, 10.48% of births were preterm ( 1), and in 2018, 26.53% of births were early term (significantly... read more .
 About 10% of cases are bilateral.
 Two thirds of undescended testes spontaneously descend within the first 4 months of life.
 Thus, about 0.8% of male infants require treatment.

 Eighty percent of undescended testes are diagnosed at birth.
 The remainder are diagnosed during childhood or early adolescence; these are usually caused by an ectopic gubernacular attachment and become apparent after a somatic growth spurt.